SeanXiaoHe/Arduino-Camera-Slider/README.md

 The user can use the joystick to control the rotation direction of the motor which is also the direction of the camera base in this case.
 The camera base would move to the left when the user moves the joystick to the left, vice versa.

 The user can also change the speed by clicking the joystick.
 The speed of the motor starts from slow to fast by each clicking.
-The user can alter the speed of each level as well as adding more levels through the if (!digitalRead(Joy_switch)) part of the code in the loop.
+The user can alter the speed of each level as well as adding more levels through the if *(!digitalRead(Joy_switch))* part of the code in the loop.
 By adding a case, the user can add one more level for the speed switch function.
-When we change the variable step_speed, we can modify the speed for each level, from 10 as the slowest to 1 as the fastest speed.
+When we change the variable *step_speed*, we can modify the speed for each level, from 10 as the slowest to 1 as the fastest speed.

 ![alt tag](https://github.com/SeanXiaoHe/CS207/blob/master/IMG/Capture.PNG)